 The location I have collected from has yielded a large variety of fossils that I also find in the Brush Creek limestone of Parks Township.
-The Pine Creek is much more fissile than the Brush Creek, being easier to split.
-The preserved aragonite appears a bright chalky color in comparison to Brush Creek shell material.
+However, the Pine Creek is much more fissile than the Brush Creek, being easier to split.
+As a result, the preserved aragonite appears to have a bright chalky color compared to Brush Creek shell material.

 There are many more corals and gastropods than in the Brush Creek.
 These are hard to recover locally, but beautiful specimens exist in the Pine Creek.
 Cephalopods can be found, but they are very fragile.
 While I am more likely to find intact shell pieces, solid steinkerns are lacking.
 I’ve had an easier time finding trilobites.
 I’ve also recovered a Petalodus tooth.
 The preserved fossilized enamel was black.
 Brush Creek specimens are a gray color.